learning-zone/java-basics/multithreading-questions.md

 ```
 **Avoid deadlock**

 **1. Avoid Nested Locks**: This is the most common reason for deadlocks, avoid locking another resource if you already hold one.
-It’s almost impossible to get deadlock situation if you are working with only one object lock.
+It\'s almost impossible to get deadlock situation if you are working with only one object lock.
 For example, here is the another implementation of run() method without nested lock and program runs successfully without deadlock situation.
 ```java
 public void run() {
     String name = Thread.currentThread().getName();